 Spectrum Health provides many opportunities in clinical, quality and safety-based research.
 Spectrum Health and Michigan State University have a blossoming interest in multi-center collaborative research networks.
-Helen DeVos Children’s Hospital has a dedicated research advisory committee which helps to distribute local grants to pediatric researchers.
+The emergency department has a committed research team that includes research assistants.
+Helen DeVos Children's Hospital has a dedicated research advisory committee which helps to distribute local grants to pediatric researchers.
 The Van Andel Institute also aligns itself with Spectrum Health and provides support for medical research.
 With support from Michigan State University, Spectrum Health Helen DeVos Children’s Hospital, Van Andel Institute and Emergency Care Specialists (our physician group), fellows can expect to have ample resources for mentorship and support.

 The links below provide more information on research opportunities: